blubin/Adaptive-Price-CA/experiments/readme.md

 > run_pytest.sh

-and also PC-specific version that allows usage from a cmd prompt on a PC:

-> run_pytest.bat

 Running these tests should only be needed if adding or modifying the code in the repository.

 ## Code Details (Advanced)